-Q: “With the Covid-19 pandemic, are you still cutting grass for customers?”
+Q: “With the Covid-19 pandemic, are you still cutting grass?”

-A: At the moment, yes, albeit with strict controls in place, which our customers and other stakeholders must abide by.
+A: Yes, albeit with strict controls in place.
+Please respect our staffs’ requirement for strict social-distancing at site.
 Our policy and control measures can be viewed here.

 Q: “Do you do small jobs?”